Kei Amemiya has a high profile in the Japanese market where he is considered a top name for cartel investigations and unfair trade practices.

-As a non-governmental adviser (NGA) to serve under a long-term commitment, Mr Amemiya attends and presents at various International Competition Network (ICN) conferences.
-He also advises JFTC and ICN committees on major issues including merger review and cartel investigations from the private counsel perspective.
+Since Mr Amemiya’s return to private practice, he has advised numerous clients in a wide variety of industries on every kind of antitrust issue including precedent making cartel and other investigations as well as internationally renowned merger reviews.
+As a non-governmental adviser (NGA) serving under a long-term commitment, Mr Amemiya attends and presents at various International Competition Network (ICN) conferences.
+He also advises JFTC and ICN committees on major issues from the private counsel perspective.